huytd/pomoday-v2/README.md

 To use https://pomoday.app with your own backend, there's a `login` command in the app, you'll be able to put your backend API URL there.

+You can also check the list of [3rd party backend](https://github.com/huytd/pomoday-v2/wiki/Backend-(for-data-synchronize)) for self-hosted options.

 ## Similar Projects

 - [taskbook](https://github.com/klaussinani/taskbook): This is an awesome task management application that actually works, and works very well for everyone who likes to live in a command line.
 Pomoday was also heavily inspired by Taskbook, as you can see from the UI and the keyboard-only command interfaces.